jweickm/kanji-test/readme.md

 Write the questions in a text file according to the structure above.
 Running the `.exe` then prompts the user to choose a text input file.
 The script will create an `.html` file with the same name in the same directory as the text file.
 For printing, I recommend using [Firefox browser](https://www.mozilla.org/firefox/) as it has better support for vertical Japanese text (as of Sep 13th 2022).
 For best results, disable header and footer, and enable background images in the print dialog.

+### Attributions

+This script uses [dominate](https://github.com/Knio/dominate) to create the file from different variables in python.
+The input is a custom simple markup to indicate the location of the kanji boxes.

+Binary compilation has been done with [pyinstaller](https://pyinstaller.org).

+<a href="https://www.flaticon.com/free-icons/kanji" title="kanji icons">Kanji icons created by Freepik - Flaticon</a>